pinkeen/htxpath/README.md

 ## What is it for?

 HTXPath is a python module which simplifies the task of extracting pieces of data from [x]html (or like) documents.
+You would usually use it for web data scraping.

+## How does it work?

-You specify a PATH string (somewhat similar in syntax and principles to XPath) that defines an unambiguous set of elements within a document.
+You provide a *path* string (somewhat similar in syntax and principles to XPath) that defines an unambiguous set of elements within a document and you get a list with elements that match your *path*.

 ## Why HTXPath?